 On some Friday evenings you can head up the University Library tower to see the Christmas market from above.
 The library itself is interesting to visit, and the tower balcony is a great place from which to see the market lit up.

-More things to do in Leuven
+Things to do in Leuven in December

 Venture beyond the Christmas market to see other highlights of the city when you visit Leuven.